 Laying low again

 In 2019, I had the time and energy to conduct a survey about dating difficulties, with a report of stories and statistics from 713 people.
 Without academic backing, this cannot be published in a peer-reviewed journal.
-So far I have found little academic interest in researching the loneliness of inexperienced people, nor have I found non-profits or grants to support this work.
+At that time I was not able to find non-profits or grants to support this work.
 Because I am not a psychologist, I am not equipped to research or help people resolve dating difficulties.

-So I wrote what I do know, on this website and Connect2Hope.net, and continued with my regular career.
+So I wrote what I do know on this website, and continued with my regular career.
 In November 2018, I took a very challenging job that leaves me with no time or energy for the Love Not Anger project.

 So the project is now inactive.
 I hope that by writing and speaking about the situation of incel and inexperienced people, I have made a contribution that will inspire others to do something positive.